We have history!

 Many years later, Julie returned to GBEA to join our judging panel like many of our former winners do (but more on that later!)

-Our alumni was growing.
-We quickly realised that we were more than ‘just’ an awards programme, instead a community and thriving eco-system of support all year round and provision of opportunities for winners and finalists to connect and showcase their businesses.
+As our alumni continued to grow, we realised that this programme was far more than ‘just’ an awards ceremony.
+Instead, we were at the helm of a community and thriving eco-system, providing all year round support and opportunities for winners and finalists to connect and showcase their businesses.

 Scrapping the black tie format for our regional events, instead we took over comedy clubs and music venues for a more relaxed vibe with better opportunities for networking.